-An iOS update will not just bring new and improved features to your iPhone or iPad, it is also a great way to improve the security of your device and fix some of the problems that may occur with the device.
-But as you may now, updating your device can be hassle and the process often takes a long time especially if you are doing it over the air.
+Updating your iPhone to the latest iOS 17 can be a hassle, and the process often takes a long time, especially if you are doing it over the air.
 This is one of the reasons why Apple recommends updating your device at night or when you are not using it.

 An iOS update over the air relies heavily on a strong network connection.
-Therefore when you encounter an iOS 14 update that is taking too long or freezing midway through the update, the problem could be the network.
+Therefore, when you encounter an iOS 17 update that is taking too long or freezing midway through the update, the problem could be the network.
 To check your network's strength, follow these simple steps:

 You can also turn on Airplane mode for a few seconds and then turn it off again.
 This will reset the network, giving you a stronger network connection.

 If you are still having problems updating your device, resetting the network settings is one of the best ways to get your device to communicate with the servers again and update much faster.
 Here's how to do it:

 Another great way to supercharge the update process is to force restart the device.
 Here's how to do it for iPhone XS/XR or later models: Press and release the volume up key, then press and release the volume down key.
 Lastly, press the power key until you see the Apple logo on the screen.